jbossdemocentral/bpms-rewards-demo/README.md

 Note email notifications on user tasks will not work due to lack of port access.
 If you claim the task before 2 minutes expires and let it sit for longer than 1 minute without completing it will automatically reassign the task to the group.

+Current hosting of bpmPaaS is on JBoss BPM Suite 6.0.2 in OpenShift Online.

 Option 3 - Generate docker install
 ----------------------------------
 The following steps can be used to configure and run the demo in a docker container